Learn how to make a lined Christmas stocking with this simple sewing tutorial.

 Handmade Christmas stockings also make great gifts and are totally customizable.
-You can make from old pieces of well loved clothing, choose a fabric that you know that person you are gifting too would love, and even embroider a name on the top band of the stocking.
+You can make from old pieces of well-loved clothing, choose a fabric that you know that person you are gifting to would love, and even embroider a name on the top band of the stocking.

 Making your very own Christmas stocking pattern is very simple.
 Today I’ll be showing you how to make a pattern from a stocking you may already have, or you can feel free to download the pattern I created for this tutorial.